fimbullinter/wotan/docs/writing-rules.md

     }
 }
 ```

+Note that we import from `@fimbul/ymir` instead of `@fimbul/wotan`.
+While the latter would also work, it's not recommended for custom rules.
+To allow reusing rules with a different linter runtime you should avoid having a dependency in `@fimbul/wotan` and use the core library `@fimbul/ymir` instead.

 The rule above works, but we can do better.
 So we grab the low hanging fruit first:
 `addFailureAtNode` internally calls `node.getStart(sourceFile)` which is not as cheap as it looks.
 Computing the start of a node is rather expensive.